-"China" or "PRC," in each case, means the People's Republic of China, excluding, solely for the purpose of this prospectus, Taiwan.
-The term "Chinese" has a correlative meaning for the purpose of this prospectus;

-"Existing Call Option" means that certain call option granted by CGCL to PMIL pursuant to CGCL's fifth amended and restated shareholders agreement dated October 14, 2022, as amended on April 14, 2023, pursuant to and subject to the terms and conditions of which PMIL shall have the right to subscribe for additional CGCL Loan Notes from CGCL for an aggregate subscription price of up to \$5 million, together with a certain number of warrants to purchase CGCL Class C Ordinary Shares to be issued pursuant to the CGCL Class C Warrant Instrument;

-"FWD" means a pan-Asian life insurance company majority owned by Pacific Century;

-"FWD Parties" means FWD Life Insurance Public Company and FWD Life Insurance Company, Limited;

-"Hong Kong" means the Hong Kong Special Administrative Region of the People's Republic of China;

-"Initial Merger" means the merger between Bridgetown and Bridgetown Merger Sub, with Bridgetown Merger Sub being the surviving company;

-"Mainland China" means the People's Republic of China, excluding, solely for the purpose of this prospectus, Hong Kong, the Macau Special Administrative Region of the People's Republic of China and Taiwan;

-"MoneyHero Group," "we," "our" or "us" means MoneyHero Limited and its subsidiaries;

-"MoneyHero Group Members" means users who have login IDs with the MoneyHero Group's platforms in Singapore, Hong Kong and Taiwan, users who subscribe to its email distributions in Singapore, Hong Kong, Taiwan, the Philippines and Malaysia, and users who are registered in its rewards database in Singapore and Hong Kong.
-Any duplications across the three sources above are deduplicated;

-"Monthly Unique User" means as a unique user with at least one session in a given month as determined by a unique device identifier from Google Analytics.
+- "China" or "PRC," in each case, means the People's Republic of China, excluding, solely for the purpose of this annual report, Taiwan.
+The term "Chinese" has a correlative meaning for the purpose of this annual report; - "Class A Ordinary Shares" means the Class A ordinary shares of our Company with a par value of \$0.0001 per share; - "Class B Ordinary Shares" means the Class B ordinary shares of our Company with a par value of \$0.0001 per share; - "Class A Warrants" means the warrants issued by us in connection with the merger between CGCL and CGCL Merger Sub pursuant to the Class A Warrant Instrument; - "Company" means MoneyHero Limited, an exempted company limited by shares incorporated under the laws of the Cayman Islands, or as the context requires, MoneyHero Limited and its subsidiaries and consolidated affiliated entities; - "Existing Call Option" means that certain call option granted by CGCL to PMIL pursuant to CGCL's fifth amended and restated shareholders agreement dated October 14, 2022, as amended on April 14, 2023, pursuant to and subject to the terms and conditions of which PMIL shall have the right to subscribe for additional CGCL Loan Notes from CGCL for an aggregate subscription price of up to \$5 million, together with a certain number of warrants to purchase CGCL Class C Ordinary Shares to be issued pursuant to the CGCL Class C Warrant Instrument; - "FWD" means a pan-Asian life insurance company majority owned by Pacific Century; - "FWD Parties" means FWD Life Insurance Public Company and FWD Life Insurance Company, Limited; - "Hong Kong" means the Hong Kong Special Administrative Region of the People's Republic of China; - "Initial Merger" means the merger between Bridgetown and Bridgetown Merger Sub, with Bridgetown Merger Sub being the surviving company; - "Mainland China" means the People's Republic of China, excluding, solely for the purpose of this annual report, Hong Kong, the Macau Special Administrative Region of the People's Republic of China and Taiwan; - "MoneyHero Group," "we," "our" or "us" means MoneyHero Limited and its subsidiaries; - "MoneyHero Group Members" means users who have login IDs with the MoneyHero Group's platforms in Singapore, Hong Kong and Taiwan, users who subscribe to its email distributions in Singapore, Hong Kong, Taiwan, the Philippines and Malaysia, and users who are registered in its rewards database in Singapore and Hong Kong.
+Any duplications across the three sources above are deduplicated; - "Monthly Unique User" means as a unique user with at least one session in a given month as determined by a unique device identifier from Google Analytics.
 A session initiates when a user either opens an app in the foreground or views a page or screen and no session is currently active (e.g., the user's previous session has ended).
 A session ends after 30 minutes of user inactivity.
-We measure Monthly Unique Users during a time period longer than one month by averaging the Monthly Unique Users of each month within that period;

-"Mr. Li" means Mr. Richard Tzar Kai Li;

-"Nasdaq" means the Nasdaq Stock Market;
+We measure Monthly Unique Users during a time period longer than one month by averaging the Monthly Unique Users of each month within that period; - "Mr. Li" means Mr. Richard Tzar Kai Li; - "Nasdaq" means the Nasdaq Stock Market; - "PIK" means paid in kind; - "Pacific Century" means Pacific Century Group, an affiliate of Sponsor; - "PCAOB" means the U.S. Public Company Accounting Oversight Board;

-"Non-Redemption Deeds" means the non-redemption deeds, dated May 25, 2023, entered into by Sponsor in favor of each of the FWD Parties pursuant to which, among other things, subject to such FWD Party (i) voting in favor of the Business Combination, (ii) not exercising its redemption rights with respect to the Bridgetown Class A Ordinary Shares held by it, (iii) not selling or transferring any of the Bridgetown Class A Ordinary Shares held by it prior to the closing of the Initial Merger, and (iv) not exercising its dissenters' rights under Section 238 of the Cayman Companies Act, Sponsor has offered to pay to such FWD Party an amount in cash sufficient to assure each FWD Party of an annual return of 5.0% on the PubCo Class A Ordinary Shares held by such FWD Party over a five-year period commencing on the Closing Date and to compensate such FWD Party for any loss realized by it if it sells any PubCo Class A Ordinary Shares at a price per PubCo Class A Ordinary Share of less than \$10.00 during such period (and for any unrealized loss at the end of such period), subject to certain caps set forth in the Non-Redemption Deeds.
-Such cash payments to the FWD Parties will be funded through Sponsor selling PubCo Class A Ordinary Shares issued upon conversion of PubCo Class B Ordinary Shares held by Sponsor, except that Sponsor shall have the right to purchase all of the remaining PubCo Class A Ordinary Shares held by the FWD Parties as of the end of such five-year period pursuant to the terms and conditions of the Non-Redemption Deeds, and if Sponsor exercises such right, the Non-Redemption Deeds do not require Sponsor to sell PubCo Class A Ordinary Shares to fund such purchase of the remaining PubCo Class A Ordinary Shares held by the FWD Parties as of the end of the five-year period.
-Subject to the terms and conditions of the respective Non-Redemption Deeds, Sponsor has agreed to execute a customary equitable share mortgage granting security interests over the Sponsor Support Shares (as defined in the Non-Redemption Deeds) and an account security covering proceeds of the sale of such shares, in each case in favor of the relevant FWD Party to secure its obligations under the applicable Non-Redemption Deed and take such action as such FWD Party may reasonably require for perfecting the security created by such equitable share mortgage and account security.
-On October 10, 2023, in connection with the transfer of the FWD Parties' Bridgetown Class A Ordinary Shares and Bridgetown warrants to EIHL, the FWD Parties assigned their rights under the Non-Redemption Deeds to EIHL;

-"PIK" means paid in kind;

-"Pacific Century" means Pacific Century Group, an affiliate of Sponsor;

-"PCAOB" means the U.S. Public Company Accounting Oversight Board;